icssc/peterportal-api-next/docs/docs/rest-api/reference/websoc.md

 The quarter to query.
 Case-sensitive.

+#### `cache` boolean

+To improve response times, by default this endpoint will return data from our cache, if possible.
+The cache is updated approximately every five minutes.
+If you would like to disable this behavior, pass `false` to this parameter.

 #### `ge`**\*** GE-1A | GE-1B | GE-2 | GE-3 | GE-4 | GE-5A | GE-5B | GE-6 | GE-7 | GE-8

 The GE category code.
 Case-sensitive.